Flight and expulsion of Germans (1944–1950): Background

-Before World War II, East-Central Europe generally lacked clearly shaped ethnic settlement areas.
+Before World War II, East-Central Europe generally lacked clearly delineated ethnic settlement areas.
 There were some ethnic-majority areas, but there were also vast mixed areas and abundant smaller pockets settled by various ethnicities.
-Within these areas of diversity, including the major cities of Central and Eastern Europe, regular interaction among various ethnic groups had taken place on a daily basis for centuries, while not always harmoniously, on every civic and economic level.
+Within these areas of diversity, including the major cities of Central and Eastern Europe, people in various ethnic groups had interacted every day for centuries, while not always harmoniously, on every civic and economic level.

 With the rise of nationalism in the 19th century, the ethnicity of citizens became an issue in territorial claims, the self-perception/identity of states, and claims of ethnic superiority.
 The German Empire introduced the idea of ethnicity-based settlement in an attempt to ensure its territorial integrity.
 It was also the first modern European state to propose population transfers as a means of solving "nationality conflicts", intending the removal of Poles and Jews from the projected post–World War I "Polish Border Strip" and its resettlement with Christian ethnic Germans.

 Following the collapse of Austria-Hungary, the Russian Empire, and the German Empire at the end of World War I, the Treaty of Versailles pronounced the formation of several independent states in Central and Eastern Europe, in territories previously controlled by these imperial powers.
 None of the new states were ethnically homogeneous.
 After 1919, many ethnic Germans emigrated from the former imperial lands back to the Weimar Republic and the First Austrian Republic after losing their privileged status in those foreign lands, where they had maintained minority communities.
 In 1919 ethnic Germans became national minorities in Poland, Czechoslovakia, Hungary, Yugoslavia, and Romania.
 In the following years, the Nazi ideology encouraged them to demand local autonomy.
 In Germany during the 1930s, Nazi propaganda claimed that Germans elsewhere were subject to persecution.
-Nazi supporters throughout eastern Europe (Czechoslovakia's Konrad Henlein, Poland's Deutscher Volksverband and Jungdeutsche Partei, Hungary's Volksbund der Deutschen in Ungarn) formed local Nazi political parties sponsored financially by the German Ministry of Foreign Affairs, e.g. by Hauptamt Volksdeutsche Mittelstelle.
+Nazi supporters throughout eastern Europe (Czechoslovakia's Konrad Henlein, Poland's Deutscher Volksverband and Jungdeutsche Partei, Hungary's Volksbund der Deutschen in Ungarn) formed local Nazi political parties sponsored financially by the German Ministry of Foreign Affairs, e.g. by the Hauptamt Volksdeutsche Mittelstelle.
 However, by 1939 more than half of Polish Germans lived outside of the formerly German territories of Poland due to improving economic opportunities.